Master Agreement for AU

 7. TERM AND TERMINATION

-This Agreement begins on the Effective Date and shall continue in full force and effect for the duration of any Subscription Term pursuant to a current Order Form.
+This Agreement begins on the Effective Date and shall continue in full force and effect for the duration of any Subscription Term pursuant to a current Order Form, unless earlier terminated pursuant to the terms and conditions of this Agreement.

 7.2 Subscription Term

-Each Subscription Term shall commence on the date set forth in the relevant Order Form and automatically renew for subsequent Renewal Terms unless terminated in accordance with Section 7.3.
-The expiration or termination of any individual Order Form shall not result in termination of this Agreement but shall only result in the termination of such Order Form.
-The provisions of this Agreement relating to the effects of termination shall apply to each Order Form as an independent contract.
+Each Subscription Term shall commence on the date of the Initial Order Form and automatically renew as set forth in a Renewal Order Form, unless terminated in accordance with Section 7.3.
+The expiration or termination of any individual Order Form shall not result in a termination of this Agreement but shall only result in the termination of such Order Form.
+The provisions of this Agreement relating to the effects of termination shall apply to each Order Form.

 7.3 Termination Rights

-If either party is in default of any material provision of this Agreement and/or any Order Form (including Sections 2.3 to 2.5 (inclusive), 3.3, and 3.4), and such default is not corrected (if capable of correction) within thirty (30) days of receipt of written notice, the other party shall have the right to terminate this Agreement and all Order Forms by providing written notice to the party in breach; such written notice shall specify in detail the alleged material breach.
-Either party shall have the right to immediately terminate this Agreement and all Order Forms in writing if the other party: (a) voluntarily or involuntarily becomes the subject of a petition in bankruptcy or of any proceeding relating to insolvency, receivership, liquidation, or composition for the benefit of creditors which is not dismissed within one hundred and twenty (120) days; or (b) admits in writing its inability to pay its debts as they become due.
+If either party is in material breach of this Agreement and/or any Order Form (including Sections 2.3 to 2.5 (inclusive), 3.3, and 3.4), and such breach is not corrected (if capable of correction) within thirty (30) days of receipt of written notice, by the non-breaching party, the non-breaching party shall have the right to terminate this Agreement and all Order Forms by providing written notice to the party in breach; such written notice shall specify in detail the alleged material breach.
+Either party shall have the right to immediately terminate this Agreement and all Order Forms upon written notice if the other party: (a) voluntarily or involuntarily becomes the subject of a petition in bankruptcy or of any proceeding relating to insolvency, receivership, liquidation, or composition for the benefit of creditors which is not dismissed within one hundred and twenty (120) days; or (b) admits in writing its inability to pay its debts as they become due.

 7.4 Effect of Termination